colonetti/wardUC/README.md

  \end{align}
 $$

-Naturally, the slack variables associated with the deleted nodes 8 and 14 also need to be removed from the global balance equation.
+Naturally, the slack variable associated with the deleted node 14 also needs to be removed from the global balance equation.

 $$
  \begin{align}